ECB must expand balance sheet by 1 trillion euros to lift inflation: Reuters poll

-The European Central Bank will need to expand its balance sheet by around 1 trillion euros for a stimulus program to be effective in boosting inflation, according to a Reuters poll, and it may be difficult to reach that target.
+The European Central Bank will need to expand its balance sheet by around 1 trillion euros (790.62 billion pounds) for a stimulus programme to be effective in boosting inflation, according to a Reuters poll, and it may be difficult to reach that target.

 Some form of quantitative easing - buying asset-backed securities, corporate bonds or sovereign debt - is one of the last policy options the ECB has left to fight deflation risks and rekindle growth in the monetary union.